-I. Each Postal Administration shall prepare monthly for all the Parcel Mails despatched during the month by each of the Offices of Exchange of the other Administration a statement of the total amounts due in respect of the Mails, whether to its credit or to its debit.

-- 2. These statements shall be forwarded to the corresponding Administration in the course of the month following that to which they relate. - 3.
-The monthly statements shall be checked and accepted by the corresponding Administration by reference to the originals of the Parcel Bills and shall be summarised in a quarterly general account prepared by the Administration to which the balance is due.
+- 1. Each Postal Administration shall prepare quarterly for all the Parcel Mails despatched during the quarter by each of the Offices of Exchange of the other Administration a statement of the total amounts due in respect of the Mails, whether to its credit or to its debit. - 2.
+These statements shall be forwarded to the corresponding Administration in the course of the month following the quarter to which they relate. - 3.
+The quarterly statements shall be checked and accepted by the corresponding Administration by reference to the originals of the Parcel Bills and returned to the Administration which prepared them within a maximum period of two months after the quarter to which they relate.
+They shall then be summarised in a half-yearly general account prepared by the Administration to which the balance is due.